tomy4reel/Insurance-Policy-System/README.md

 ## Example Demonstration
 In the `main.py` file, there are examples demonstrating how to create policyholders, products, and payments.
 The examples show how to register policyholders for products, process payments, and manage accounts.

-## Notes
-- The system currently uses in-memory data storage.
-For production use, consider integrating a database for persistent data storage.
-- Proper error handling should be implemented for a more robust system, especially for real-world applications.

-## Contributing
-If you wish to contribute to the project, please follow these steps:
-1. Fork the repository.
-2. Create a new feature branch.
-3. Make your changes and commit them.
-4. Push your changes to the feature branch.
-5. Submit a pull request for review.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.